Garv321/StudentPerformance-ML-Azure/README.md

-# End to End machine learning projkect
+# End to End machine learning project with aws deployment